How To Breathe Life Into Your

 Give up the slides!

-that.
 Try this: do the above and then prepare your slides.
-Decide if
+Decide if each

-each slide is really a necessary visual aid.
-You'll probably end up
+slide is really a necessary visual aid.
+You'll probably end up editing

-editing both the number of slides and the amount of text; you may end up with
+both the number of slides and the amount of text; you may end up with none at

-none at all.
+all.
 Take the leap, you can do it!
-If you have graphs or charts, show
+If you have graphs or charts, show them to

 meant.
 Listen to them.